greg-657/Gregs-BSEPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/A0bFmoxoMo8?si=LV5PQAj5vhVgiuPV" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 This is my first milestone.
 To get a good jumping-off point for my project, I decided to make a frequency reader, as that didn't seem too complicated.
 Hardware-wise, my project at this stage only had a sound sensor to read an audio input, an Arduino UNO microcontroller board to interpret that input, jumper wires, and a breadboard.
 Currently, I can read the frequency of trombone notes.
 My plan for the whole project is to make it so that the hardware can read a frequency and associate it with a note.
-Some challenges I am facing as of the completion of my first milestone are making a frequency system not limited to the B-flat scale, and not being able to work with an actual trombone, as it is too cumbersome, so I have to use a synthesizer.
-Challenges I faced while doing the first milestone were being able to get a
+Some challenges I am facing as of the completion of my first milestone are making a frequency system not limited to the B-flat scale, and not being able to work with an actual trombone, as it is too cumbersome to bring with me, so I have to use a synthesizer, which produces notes that sometimes feel too artificial.
+Challenges I faced while doing the first milestone were being able to get a high enough sampling rate, and once I had that I had to figure out a way to perform Fast Fourier Transforms on those samples to get my desired result (a frequency).

-For your first milestone, describe what your project is and how you plan to build it.
-You can include:
-- An explanation about the different components of your project and how they will all integrate together
-- The technical progress you've made so far
-- Challenges you're facing and solving in your future milestones
-- What is your plan to complete your project